 The false reports about Dr. Darwin's conduct on the death of his son, probably originated in his strong dislike to affectation, or to any display of emotion in a man.
 He therefore wished to conceal his own feelings, and perhaps did so too effectually.
-My father writes: "He never would allow any common "acquaintance to converse with him upon "any subject that he felt poignantly. . .
-"It was his maxim, that in order to feel was, moreover, a vein of reserve in him.
-Miss Seward, in answer to a remark by my father, says (May 10th, 1802, i.e., before the publication of the 'Memoirs'): "Too well was I "acquainted with the disposition and habits of your lamented father, to feel surprise "from your telling me how little you had "been able to gather from himself concerning the circumstances of his life, which pre"ceded your birth, and those which passed "beneath the unobservant eyes of sportive "infancy,".
+My father writes: "He never would allow any common "acquaintance to converse with him upon any subject that he felt poignantly. . . . .
+"It was his maxim, that in order to feel "cheerful you must appear to be so."
+There was, moreover, a vein of reserve in him.
+Miss Seward, in answer to a remark by my father, says (May 10th, 1802, i.e., before the publication of the 'Memoirs'): "Too well was I "acquainted with the disposition and habits of your lamented father, to feel surprise from your telling me how little you had been able to gather from himself concerning the circumstances of his life, which preceded your birth, and those which passed beneath the unobservant eyes of sportive infancy."